gordonwade/symptom-checker/README.md

 updating the `INCLUSION_IDS` variable in `symptoms/management/commands/update_inclusion_set.py` to include the appropriate symptom IDs.
-Once any changes have been made, run `python manage.py update_inclusion_set` to propogate these changes to the database.
+Once any changes have been made, run `python manage.py update_inclusion_set` to propagate these changes to the database.
 - If all has gone well, the Django portion of the app should now be ready!

 #### Populate Environment Variables